 Completed forms turned in: on time will receive 100%

-up to one week late will receive 90% up to two weeks late will receive 80% any time past two weeks, 70%
+up to one week late will receive 90%

+up to two weeks late will receive 80%

+any time past two weeks, 70%

-For every objective not checked off, one percent will be subtracted.
+For every objective not checked off at the time of submission, one percent will be subtracted from the objective grade.
+At this time, a copy of the objective from is made and the original will be returned to the student for completion.
 The instructors may test the student on any or all objectives checked off.

-The student may acquire a check off from a technologist after showing proficiency in a certain area (by demonstrating or, in some instances, explanation, --i.e. why centering is important when phototiming).
+The student may acquire a check off from a technologist after showing proficiency in a certain area (by demonstrating or, in some instances, explanation, --i.e. why centering is important when utilizing AEC).
 Clinical objectives will comprise up to 1/6 of the final clinical grade.

-ARMSTRONG COUNTY MEMORIAL HOSPITAL

-SCHOOL OF RADIOLOGIC TECHNOLOGY

-POLICY AND PROCEDURE MANUAL

-Policy Title: Imaging Services Office Policy Number: 44

-Objectives

-Original Date: 2/86 Revision Date: 6/91, 5/96, 5/98, 3/04,

-Last Review Date: 7/17 6/09, 6/13, 6/14
+ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL Policy Title: Imaging Services Office Objectives Policy Number: 44 Original Date: 2/86 Revision Date: 6/91, 5/96, 5/98, 3/04, 6/09, 6/13, 6/14 Last Review Date: 6/18 Policy Number: 44